yashkumar2603/Yap.sh/src/content/blog/talks/InterIIT-tech-interview.md

 Overall, I dont think i will make it in, but ha I must fix my convo sharpness, just talk to Demetri ig.
 Like just read the stuff he is interested in and then talk to him.

-Update : I got in lol and some pretty crazy shit has happened while i was there.
+Update : I got in lol and some pretty crazy shit has happened while i was there, check the month posts.